Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 #### Dodging Quirks

 If you never use lock on from True Directional Movement, you will never be able to use the directional dodging feature.
 When you press any of the dodge directions, you will simply dodge/slide/roll in the direction you are moving.
 This can be useful if you switch back and forth between locking on and not locking on.
 It is not a bug though, so don't ask in support as if it is.
-Also, I have found it unreliable to roll dodge by mashing the dodge key as you would in keyboard and mouse mode.
-As such, I do not rely on it.
-Feel free to explore it's usage more though.
-Perhaps you will have a different experience than me.

 #### SkyUI Favorites & Groups

 If you're like me, you've never used the hotkeys provided by SkyUI.
 Well, if you want to really have fun, you need to change that up.
 I learned about them for the first time myself while I built these configurations.
-I have found them to be an amazing replacement for the somewhat script heavy Serio's Hotkeys that I use to use in every list.
+I have found them to be an amazing replacement for the somewhat script heavy Serio's Hotkeys that I use in every list.
 If you are unsure how the groups work, watch this [SkyUI Favorites & Groups Tutorial](https://youtu.be/FSrwmH4_dJM).
 Now that you understand how they work, you can fully utilize the 8 groups you have available from these configurations.
 You never have to pause during combat again, it really is amazing.

 Here are some tips I have for utilizing those groups on your 8 directional pad hotkeys.
 I tend to keep a theme on specific directional pad buttons.
-For example, the down directional pad button is easy to get to when you're in combat, so I tend to map healing spells there on the first layer (thats group 2 while just holding L1/LB) and then I use the second layer as buffs which is group 6 (while holding L1/LB + R1/RB).
+For example, the down directional pad button is easy to get to when you're in combat, so I tend to map healing spells there on the first layer (thats group 2 while holding L1/LB) and then I use the second layer as buffs which is group 6 (while holding R1/RB).
 Then I keep offensive magic on the two left directional pad hotkeys I have and utility spells for the up directional pad hotkeys.
 That leaves me with two slots on my right directional pad keys for two different groups of whatever I want (perhaps swords, bows etc...).
-Additionally, you have two quick access hotkeys when not holding down ANY modifiers (as in, just playing normally) - the left direction key and right direction key.
-I use these for two quick access shouts or powers so I can... well, switch between them quickly.
-You have to map them in your favorites menu though.
-All you have to do is press either left or right on the item/spell/power/shout you want mapped and it'll map to that button.

 If you take the time to understand how these systems and features work, you will reap the benefit when you actually get around to playing the game.